ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/3rd Level/Wall of Fire.md

 - [[Range]]:
 	- 35ft
 - **Target**:
-	- A grounded cylinder within range with a 15ft height and a 5ft radius.
+	- A grounded cylinder with a 15ft height, 5ft radius, its central axis normal to the ground, and the center of its base within range.
 - **Components**:
 	- Kinetic
 - **Duration**:
 	- 3 turns.
 - **Effects**:
-	- You summon a fire in a grounded cylinder within range.
+	- You summon a fire in a grounded cylinder with the center of its base within range.
 Creatures starting their turn within the area, entering the fire for the first time this turn, or ending their turn within the area must make a Constitution saving throw.
 		- On a failure, they take 2d4 fire damage and catch [[On Fire!]] for 1 turn.
 		- On a success, they take half as much damage.
 	- If you summon a fire on top of a creature, the creature must make a Dexterity saving throw to dodge the flames.